neverUsedGithub/SomeProgrammingLanguage/readme.md

 # Some programming language

 This is a very basic interpreted programming language.
-If you find any bugs please write to me on discord: `neverUsedDiscord#1120`.

 # Basics